Blind spots and biases: the dangers of ignoring eccentricity in gravitational-wave signals from binary black holes: Biases: Mischaracterizing eccentric binaries with parameter estimation

 \subsubsection{Quasi-circular, IMR recovery}

 Here we explore the bias introduced in the source parameters recovered via parameter estimation (PE) of GW events when eccentricity is ignored, i.e. we inject an eccentric signal but do not use eccentric waveforms for recovery.
-For this exercise, we use the quasi-circular IMR phenomenological waveform models (\textsc{IMRPhenomXAS}\citep{Pratten:2020fqn} and \textsc{IMRPhenomXP}\citep{Pratten:2020ceb}). \\ \\ In figures \ref{fig:hist-ns-as-ps} and \ref{fig:hist_q_1}, we plot the posterior probability distributions on chirp mass $\mathcal{M}$ for non-spinning quasi-circular and eccentric injections recovered using IMR quasi-circular waveform models.
+For this exercise, we use the quasi-circular IMR phenomenological waveform models (\textsc{IMRPhenomXAS}\citep{Pratten:2020fqn} and \textsc{IMRPhenomXP}\citep{Pratten:2020ceb}). \\ \\ In Fig.~\ref{fig:hist-ns-as-ps}, we plot the posterior probability distributions on chirp mass $\mathcal{M}$ for non-spinning quasi-circular and eccentric injections recovered using IMR quasi-circular waveform models.
 The injection is recovered using three spin setting configurations: non-spinning (NS), in which we restrict all spins to $0$; aligned-spin (AS), in which we restrict spin-tilt angles to $0$ and allow spin magnitudes to range between $0$ and $0.99$; and precessing-spin (PS), in which we allow all spin parameters to vary.
 By using different spin configurations, we investigate whether spurious measurements of spin occur for non-spinning eccentric injections.
-The spin precession parameter $\chi_p$ is plotted in Fig. \ref{fig:hist_chip_ns_inj} for PS recovery.
+The spin precession parameter $\chi_p$ is plotted in Fig.~\ref{fig:hist_chip_ns_inj} for PS recovery.
 In addition to studying biases in spin parameters due to the presence of eccentricity, we also compare the effect of spin settings on the recovery of chirp mass in the presence of eccentricity, since eccentricity and chirp mass are known to be correlated parameters (see for instance \citet{Favata:2021vhw}).
 We use the waveform \textsc{IMRPhenomXAS} for non-spinning and aligned-spin recoveries, and \textsc{IMRPhenomXP} for the precessing-spin recovery.
-We display the corresponding corner plots in figures \ref{fig:corner-ps-q-2} and \ref{fig:corner-ps-q-1-3} for chirp mass ($\mathcal{M}$), effective spin parameter ($\chi_\text{eff}$), and spin precession parameter ($\chi_p$).
-Looking at figures \ref{fig:hist-ns-as-ps}, \ref{fig:hist_q_1}, \ref{fig:hist_chip_ns_inj}, \ref{fig:corner-ps-q-2}, and \ref{fig:corner-ps-q-1-3}, we make the following observations:
+We display the corresponding corner plots in Figs.~\ref{fig:corner-ps-q-2} and \ref{fig:corner-ps-q-1-3} in Appendix \ref{appendix:q_1} for chirp mass ($\mathcal{M}$), effective spin parameter ($\chi_\text{eff}$), and spin precession parameter ($\chi_p$).
+Looking at figures \ref{fig:hist-ns-as-ps}, \ref{fig:hist_chip_ns_inj}, \ref{fig:corner-ps-q-2}, and \ref{fig:corner-ps-q-1-3} in Appendix \ref{appendix:q_1}, we make the following observations (also seen in previous studies such as \cite{Ramos-Buades:2019uvh, Moore:2019vjj}):